pingwu/costs_allocation/README.md

 ## Expected output:

-- Final output will be: combine input and yaml file name with csv extension.
+## Expected Output and Benefits:

+1. Final Output:
+   - The script will generate a CSV file combining the names of the input and YAML files.
-- The output file will be in the same directory as the input file.
+   - This output file will be saved in the same directory as the input file.

+2. Intermediate Files:
-- It will create a series of intermediate files in the same directory to verify the result step by step.
+   - The script will create a series of intermediate files in the same directory.
+   - These files allow for step-by-step verification of the cost allocation process.

+3. Time Efficiency:
+   - The script significantly reduces the time required for cost allocation tasks.

+4. Consistency and Accuracy:
+   - By automating the process, the script ensures more consistent results.
+   - It minimizes the risk of human errors in cost allocation calculations.

+5. Flexibility and Readability:
+   - The YAML file format is human-readable and easily modifiable.
+   - Each month can have its own YAML file, providing a clear audit trail.
+   - This approach allows for easy explanation of cost allocations to business leaders.

+6. Audit Trail:
+   - The monthly YAML files serve as a natural historical record.
+   - They provide transparency and justification for past cost allocation decisions.

+## follow me on www.linkedin.com/in/pingai
+### for any question email to ping@ping-ai.com
+### visit us at www.ping-ai.com for Language Model Intelligence Guide newsletter
+### visit us at www.ping-ai.com/blog-1 for intelligence articles
+### Love to connect and hear from you.